-Federal law defines harassment as:
+Federal law defines "harassment" as:

-- A. Physical threatening conduct that includes touching, grabbing, shaking, or hitting someone. - B. Unwelcome conduct motivated by a "protected class." - C. Sometimes called workplace bullying and is with intent to sabotage another employee.

-D. Verbal threatening conduct that includes offensive language or threats directed at someone.
+- A. Physical threatening conduct that includes touching, grabbing, shaking, or hitting someone. - B. Unwelcome conduct motivated at a protected class. - C. Sometimes called workplace bullying and is with intent to sabotage another employee. - D. Verbal threatening conduct that includes offensive language or threats directed at someone.

-The best answer is B. Harassment is unwelcome conduct that is motivated by an individual or group of a protected class.
+The best answer is B. Harassment is unwelcome conduct that is targeted at an individual or group of a protected class.
 Conduct may be physical, verbal, or visual.
 To be unlawful, the conduct must create a work environment that is severe or pervasive enough to be considered intimidating, hostile, or offensive to a reasonable people.
 Click anywhere to continue.